An embedding problem of Noetherian rings into the Witt vectors: Ramified Witt vectors

 \begin{definition} Let $(V,\pi)$ satisfy the condition ($\bf{Fin}$) and let $A$ be a perfect $V/\pi V$-algebra.
 Then the \textit{ring of ramified Witt vectors} of $A$ with respect to $(V,\pi)$ is defined to be the tensor product:

 which we denote by $\mathbf{W}_{\pi}(A)$. \end{definition}

 It defines a functor from the category of perfect $V/\pi V$-algebras to the category of $V$-algebras.
-There is an alternate way of defining the ramified Witt vectors, but the above definition is easier to work with to derive important results.
+The above definition is easy to work with to prove basic results on the ramified Witt vectors.
 The following proposition allows one to expand an element of the ramified Witt vectors as the $\pi$-adic representation as in the $p$-typical Witt vectors.

 \begin{proposition} Let $A$ be a ring equipped with a decreasing sequence of ideals $\fa_1 \supset \fa_2 \supset \cdots$ with the property that $\fa_n \cdot \fa_m \subset \fa_{m+n}$ and $A$ is complete and separated with respect to the topology defined by this sequence.
 Assume further that $K:=A/\fa_1$ is a perfect $\mathbb{F}_p$-algebra.
 Then there exists one and only one system of representatives $($also called a Teichm\"uller mapping$)$